 Although Skytrax ratings are unofficial, the ‘one-star airline’ tagline gained popularity with travel blogs and tabloids.
 Skytrax has since changed their rating of Air Koryo to ‘Airline not rated’ and Air Koryo has received a 6/10 rating by the website’s registered users.

 This could potentially be a very long list.
 Since expanding into international tours, our YPT guides have had the pleasure of flying some of the world’s least known and least appealing airlines.

-Ranking the top of our “must avoid” list would have to be the low cost budget carriers of Europe; Ryan Air and EasyJet.
-As they saying goes: “you get what you pay for.”
+Ranking the top of our “must avoid” list would have to be the low-cost budget carriers of Europe; Ryanair and EasyJet.
+As the saying goes: “you get what you pay for.”

 Although domestic airlines in China can be rather cheap compared to most places in the world, each Chinese airline offer their own unique flaws.
 Only recently were phones, tablets or laptops were finally allowed to be used during flight (even with airplane mode enabled!).
 Most airlines won’t accept foreigners into emergency exit seats, and don’t expect English speaking staff.
 However, the airline that takes the cake is Spring Airlines.

 Within the middle east region, we’ve had some fairly unpleasant experiences with Fly Dubai as well as Russia’s Ural Airlines.
 Many of the aforementioned airlines do offer budget tickets which for us money-savvy travellers is often more important than comfort.
 Some of the airlines are also necessary if flying to some of the more off-the-beaten-path destinations, especially in the Middle East and Central Asia.